sassoftware/grafana-esp-plugin/README.md

 - [Grafana tutorials](https://grafana.com/tutorials/)

 ## Deploying the Plug-in
-The plug-in is automatically deployed with the SAS Event Stream Processing app in the Microsoft Azure Marketplace.
+The plug-in is automatically deployed with the SAS Event Stream Processing app in the Microsoft Marketplace.
 When SAS Event Stream Processing is deployed with the SAS Viya platform, you can deploy the plug-in by completing the following instructions.
 ### Prerequisites

 * SAS Event Stream Processing running in the SAS Viya platform.